Facebook Instagram Pinterest

 Hosea Kutako International Airport

 I can probably safely assume you’ll be flying into Hosea Kutako International Airport, about 45 minutes east of Namibia’s capital, Windhoek.
 Make sure to rent a car right at the airport so you’re free as a bird right from the start.
+I opted for renting during my 5-day Garden Route itinerary as well, and it was the best choice ever.

-You’ll want a 4x4, high-clearance vehicle, because without it, you literally can’t drive to the more faraway places on this itinerary... who am I kidding, they’re all far away.
+You’ll want a 4x4, high-clearance vehicle, because without it, you literally can’t drive to the more faraway places on this Namibia itinerary... who am I kidding, they’re all far away.
 And sandy.
 We had the ultimate offroading vehicle and still had to have a ranger help us out of the sand at Sossusvlei!

 So yeah, get a good car and dish out on insurance, because the chances you’ll need it are very high.
 Here are my tips on self-driving in Namibia, complete with a nice little story on why I was glad I paid the steep USD 1000 for car insurance.